Hamza-Hanif-786/helpdeskts/README.md

 ## Feedback

-If you have any feedback, please reach out to us at hamzahanif@teamx.global
+If you have any feedback, please reach out to us at hamzahanif1024@gmail.com

-## Support

-For support, email hamzahanif@teamx.global or join our Slack channel.

 ## License